 Same goes to eating, the moment you are doing twenty other things when you are eating, you are actually not eating.
 Sounds like coming from the mouth of an old sage, but that’s the truth.

-Anyway, here’s the simple steps to mindful eating.
+Anyway, here are the simple steps to mindful eating.

 1. Relax, and contemplate the nature of your food.
-Realise that you eat to sustain your life.
+Realize that you eat to sustain your life.
 And you are thankful for that.

 2. Bring your attention to your food.
-Note at its shape, texture and colour.
+Note at its shape, texture, and color.
 Mentally note it as “seeing”.

 3. Lift a spoonful to your mouth.
 Mentally note it as “lifting”.
 Feel the movement of your arm and wrist.

 5. As you take a mouthful, chew slowly.
 Note the taste and texture of your food.
 Repeat “chewing” in your mind.

 6. As you swallow, observe the sensation of swallowing.
 Do not hurry for your next serving.